 Digital Healthcare Data: Where We've Been and Where We're Going

-Remote patient monitoring (RPM) through wearable devices, healthcare platforms harnessing artificial intelligence (AI), fitness and wellness apps as well as telehealth (and its increased utilization per COVID-19), are all examples of the progress of the digital transformation in healthcare.
-These innovations are improving patient outcomes, streamlining processes, reducing errors and optimizing existing therapy delivery, all while helping lower healthcare costs.
+Remote patient monitoring (RPM) through wearable devices, healthcare platforms harnessing artificial intelligence (AI), fitness and wellness apps as well as telehealth (and its increased utilization throughout the pandemic), are all examples of the progress of the digital transformation in healthcare.
+These innovations are improving patient outcomes, making processes more efficient and cost-effective, reducing errors, and optimizing existing therapy delivery, all while helping lower healthcare costs.

-Data management is now a mandatory competency across the industry, catalyzing a whole series of mission-critical questions.
-Some of the most pressing questions include how to use data to improve health for individuals and the greater population and how to protect data.
-Healthcare providers, pharma companies, established medical device and equipment OEMs and non-traditional entrants to the industry are all taking vigorous steps to work through the answer to these questions to better position themselves for the future of global healthcare.
+Data management and analytics are now mandatory competencies across the healthcare industry, catalyzing a whole series of mission-critical questions.
+Some of the most pressing questions include how to use data to improve health for individuals and the greater population, as well as how to protect data.
+Healthcare providers, pharma companies, established medical device and equipment OEMs, and non-traditional entrants to the industry are all taking vigorous steps to work through the answers to these questions to better position themselves for the future of global healthcare.

 The Three Vs of Healthcare Data

 According to research and advisory firm Gartner, three words beginning with the letter "V" provide a helpful frame for understanding the term "big data": volume, velocity and variety.
 Gartner analyst Doug Laney came up with these three Vs back in 2001.